Linaro/website/_posts/2018/09/2018-09-20-linaro-announcements-at-yvr18.md

 {% include image.html name="GeorgeGreyKNOpenstack.jpg" alt="The Linaro Developer Cloud Demo"%}

-**Linaro launches a Machine Intelligence Initiative**
+**Linaro launches the Machine Intelligence Initiative**

 The big announcement at Linaro Connect Vancouver 2018 was the official launch of the Machine Intelligence Initiative.
 The aim of the initiative is to optimize AI and Machine learning performance and to create modular integration of open source or proprietary vendor-specific runtimes for vendor-specific hardware.
 This will require a collaborative definition of a common framework with inference APIs, targeted at both Cortex-A and Cortex-M. To read the complete press release which includes quotes from Arm and Google, click [here](https://www.linaro.org/news/linaro-announces-launch-of-machine-intelligence-initiative/).

 Following on from the theme Machine Intelligence, Linaro hosted on the Wednesday an AI and Neural Networks on Arm Summit.
-Chris Benson and Jem Davies from Arm started the day with keynotes on AI and Machine Learning.
-This was then followed by sessions from a wide range of companies, including AWS, Arm, Google, Gumstix, NXP, Qualcomm, Skymizer, Thundersoft and Xilinx gave sessions.
+Chris Benson, and Jem Davies from Arm, started the day with keynotes on AI and Machine Learning.
+This was then followed by sessions from a wide range of companies, including AWS, Arm, Google, Gumstix, NXP, Qualcomm, Skymizer, Thundersoft and Xilinx.
 All sessions and videos will be uploaded to [the resources page](https://connect.linaro.org/resources/yvr18/).

 {% include image.html name="ChrisBensonKNYVR18.jpg" alt="Chris Benson presenting at the AI and Neural Networks on Arm Summit"%}